flapjack/flapjack.io/Releasing-Flapjack.md

 ## Are we happy with how Flapjack is packaged and distributed?

-* We have problems when we want to easily deploy a branch to a staging environment
+* We have problems when we want to easily deploy a branch to a development/QA environment
 * There are two targets: development releases, and public releases
 * [Opscode](http://opscode.com) have written a way to package up large dependency trees
 * They've called this [Omnibus](https://github.com/opscode/omnibus)
 * It statically compiles Ruby, and pulls in all the dependencies under a single directory
-* There's an extension for fpm cookery to build packages with all their dependencies

 ### Problems we have right now: